pactus-project/docs/content/get-started/pactus-daemon.md

 {{< /os_tabs >}}

 {{< callout type="info" >}}
-<b>Working director</b>
+<b>Working directory</b>
 <br><br>
-By default the working directory that store the blockchain data stores in `~/pactus` in Unix-like systems.
+By default the working directory that stores the blockchain data is located at `~/pactus` in Unix-like systems.
 For Windows it stores in `C:\Users\<USER_NAME>\pactus`.
 <br><br>
 If you wish to select or specify a different path, use the `--working-dir` option.